riscmaster/kinematic_arbiter/README.md

    - Adjust the measurement covariance
    - Reject the measurement entirely

 2. **Simplified tuning**: The filter dynamically estimates both measurement and process noise, requiring only a single tuning parameter (ζ) that represents the ratio between process and measurement noise.
 This methodology dramatically reduces the degrees of freedom in tuning parameters from scaling quadratically with the number of states and sensor degrees of freedom (as in traditional Kalman filters) to a single scalar value.
-Even in the single degree of freedom case, this approach simplifies the tuning process by eliminating the need to manually estimate separate process and measurement noise matrices, instead adapting these values automatically based on observed data characteristics.

 The recursive noise estimation follows these equations: